JangoSteve/Rails-jQuery-Demo/README.md

-Demo Rails 3.0 App with jQuery UJS (AJAX)
+Demo Rails 3.1 App with jQuery UJS (AJAX)
 =========================================

-This is a very simple demo Rails 3.0 (currently rails-3.0.9) with all CRUD (create, read, update, delete) functionality in AJAX using the jquery-rails gem which bundles jquery-ujs.
+This is a very simple demo Rails 3.1 with all CRUD (create, read, update, delete) functionality in AJAX using the jquery-rails gem which bundles jquery-ujs.

 For relevant code, see the Comments controller and views.
-Also see unobtrusive bindings in public/javascripts/application.js.
+Also see unobtrusive bindings in app/assets/javascripts/comments.js.

 Documentation & Resources
 -------------------------